sartography/SpiffWorkflow/doc/intro.rst

 This page offers a brief overview.
 There are many resources for additional information about BPMN.

-In these examples and throughout the documentation we use the a Modeler for BPMN. `BPMN.js <https://bpmn.io/toolkit/bpmn-js/>`  To support web forms we use Camunda's free BPMN editor.

 .. sidebar:: BPMN Modelers

   There are a number of modelers in existence, and any BPMN compliant modeler should work.